 Types of PCI Slots and PCI Chips

 PCI slots are divided into 3 categories ie. PCI, PCI-X, and PCIe.
-They are divided on the basis on two main factor.
+They are divided on the basis of two main factors.

 a) Bus Width: 32 bit or 64 bit